zappascout/devil_notes-sources/docs/notes_11_devil.md

 oysters, but from its appearance (:=).
 Technically known as the "assignment expression," its function is a little obscure and I'm not sure I would have voted for its adoption.
 I do trust that Guido knows better than me, though—and that this is not a matter of life and death—unlike a vociferous minority of Pythonistas.
-More on the Walrus Operator controversy [here][wal]
+More on the Walrus Operator controversy [here][wal].
 [wal]:https://www.youtube.com/watch?v=KN2TTiGpDvM&t=13s

 ###232
 ==anything new will change your brain==:
-"[The Knowledge][know]" is a 150-year-old process by which would-be London cabbies memorizes the name and location of every street within a six-mile radius of Charing Cross in the center of London—sadly now a little compromised by satnav.
+"[The Knowledge][know]" is a 150-year-old process by which would-be London cabbies memorizes the name and location of every street within a six-mile radius of Charing Cross in the center of the city—sadly now a little compromised by satnav.
 More recently researchers writing in the journal *Nature Human Behaviour* claim to have found a "Pokemon region" of the brain in adults who played with Pokemon cards as children ("[A Pokémon-sized window into the human brain][poke]," 6 May, 2019.)
+Something lovely about this.
 [know]:https://tfl.gov.uk/info-for/taxis-and-private-hire/licensing/learn-the-knowledge-of-london
 [poke]:https://www.nature.com/articles/s41562-019-0594-6